Networks-it-uc3m/Quditto/README.md

 # QDTS
 The QKD Digital Twin Service (QDTS) is a tool that allows deploying digital twins of QKD networks over classical infrastructure.
 The service is divided into three different roles of a network: the orchestrator, the nodes and the clients.
 It is built upon the quantum emulator SimulaQron and incorporates NFV features via OSM.

-We are currently working in a paper that will detail the design and implementation of the service.
+For details on the design and implementation of the service, please refer to this [article](https://www.mdpi.com/2076-3417/14/3/1018).

 ## Installation

-To deploy the digital twin of a QKD network, the only package that need to be installed is the QDTS orchestrator.
-This can be done downloading the [qdts_orchestrator](https://github.com/Networks-it-uc3m/QDTS/tree/main/qdts_orchestrator) folder, navigate to its directory, and then simply write a pip install command:
+To deploy the digital twin of a QKD network, the only package that needs to be installed is the QDTS orchestrator.
+This can be done by downloading the [qdts_orchestrator](https://github.com/Networks-it-uc3m/QDTS/tree/main/qdts_orchestrator) folder, navigating to its directory, and then simply writing a pip install command:

 ```
 pip install .